 Smart radiator valve reviews

-So, what do we think of the Devolo home control system as a smart heating system?
-Even though it was designed with the whole home in mind, the heating accessories make the Devolo system a great smart heating system, although not as invasive as the likes of Hive and Nest.
-Unlike those, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
-It provides per-room temperature control, where Nest and Hive can only control the temperature of the house as a whole.
+Even though it was designed with the whole home in mind, the heating accessories make Devolo a great smart heating system.
+Unlike Nest and Hive, you don’t need an engineer to install it – in fact, it only took us minutes to do it ourselves.
 However, to control the boiler you'll need the smart thermostat as well.

-The app experience lets it down a bit, but the full website more than makes up for a frustrating mobile app.
+The app experience lets it down a bit, but the full website more than makes up for those frustrations.
 Devolo’s additional accessories can turn a dumb home smart, and it can be a gradual process as all accessories are sold separately.

 The Lightwave smart radiator valve has a few downsides - it's bulky, pricy, and requires the Lightwave hub to work - but once you get it up and running it's a solid, reliable smart heating setup for room-by-room control.

-This is undeniably a better buy for people who are already invested in Lightwave's ecosystem of smart light switches and plug sockets - or are considering the investment - and if you don't fancy the rest of the Lightwave range you can probably do better elsewhere.
+This is undeniably a better buy for people who are already invested in Lightwave's ecosystem of smart light switches and plug sockets, or are considering the investment, but if you don't fancy the rest of the Lightwave range you can probably do better elsewhere.